benson338/Git-Cheat-Sheet/README.md

 > when you push to a remote and you use the --set-upstream flag git sets the branch you are pushing to as the remote tracking branch of the branch you are pushing

-> adding a remote tracking branch means that git then knows what you want to do when you git fetch, git pull or git push in future.
+> adding a remote tracking branch means that git then knows what you want to do when you `git fetch`, `git pull` or `git push` in future.
 It assumes that you want to keep the local branch and the remote branch it is tracking in sync and does the appropriate thing to achieve this

 `git push (-f | --force) [remote] [branch]`